bitboxer/bitboxer.de/_posts/2011-03-20-arduino-experiment-1-volume-slider-for-osx-using-eventmachine.markdown

 Connect a potentiometer to +5, GND and Pin 2 and after that it should look something like this:

-More links around Arduino can be found in my [delicious account](http://www.delicious.com/bitboxer/arduino).
+More links around Arduino can be found in my [pinboard account](https://pinboard.in/u:bitboxer/t:arduino).